udexon/EMYL/E004_Measure_Singularity.md

 Datong Token USD 10K transactions by end of 2020.

 Port robotics and game engine to Phos by end of 2020.

+Begin work on computer algebra system by end of 2020.
+Find people to start work on this.

+Start work on self evaluating code by end of 2020.
+Find people to start work on this.